magnolima/starcitizen-pt-br/README.md

 ![Screenshot](https://github.com/magnolima/starcitizen-pt-br/blob/main/TradutorSC/Resources/image.png)

-Publicamos o primeiro Release da ferramenta de tradução, ironicamente está toda em Português...
-Caso deseje compilar/alterar os fontes estão disponíveis para Delphi na pasta \TradutorSC
+This tool allows you import the Global.ini file from the game files translation and adapt to your own language.
+New additions include the use of AI (both local using Ollama, or the OpenAI) with the intention of speeding up the translation work.

 For developers there few dependences:

   - Skia4Delphi: https://github.com/skia4delphi/skia4delphi
-  - VCL LockBox for using BlowFish cryptography algorithm: Install using Getit
+  - ~~VCL LockBox for using BlowFish cryptography algorithm: Install using Getit (no longer necessary as we are using system variables to handle the OpenAI api key)~~
-  - MLOpenAI: https://github.com/magnolima/OpenAI-Delphi (let me know if you find issues here, regarding the compatibility)
+  - MLOpenAI: https://github.com/magnolima/OpenAI-Delphi (this is repo is outdate, drop me a message so I could help with)

 You should also install or remove (if you would like to) the theme styles.